jtang766/Moon/_posts/2014-04-04-understanding-atmospheric-neutralication-and-its-dependance.md

 ### E-AIM Analysis

-Ion concentration from Georgia Station from 2004-2013 was processed using the E-AIM (Extended Aerosol Inorganics Model) [4].
+Ion concentration from Georgia Station from 2004-2013 was processed using the E-AIM (Extended Aerosol Inorganic Model) [4].
 The concentration of H+ (equation 3) was determined to be the ionic equivalent to balance the charges in the system.
 The model’s outputs were activity coefficients, µ, and molar fractions, n, which were then used to calculate the pH of the system (equation 4).

 H+:
 <figure>